JeremyKaku/wa-drive/explanation-en.md

 ## IV.
 WA Road Skill Test Preparation Plan (Based on Score Sheet)

-Use this plan, focusing on the areas evaluated by the score sheet[cite: 2], to prepare for your test:
+Use this plan, focusing on the areas evaluated by the score sheet, to prepare for your test:

 1.  **Know Your Vehicle (`Mechanical Operation`)**:
     * Practice smooth starts, stops, acceleration, and braking.